Best Stocks to Buy Now

 "If a company generates more cash than it needs to run its business, it can do a number of useful things with it, such as pay dividends, buy back its stock, acquire other companies, expand its business and knock out its debts," writes Kiplinger contributor Will Ashworth on the importance of good cash flow.

-And while Kiplinger's outlook provides context and advice related to general market trends, individual investors must consider their own risk tolerance and time horizon when deciding what works best for them and their financial goals.
+While Kiplinger's outlook provides context and advice related to general market trends, it's important for individual investors to consider their own risk tolerance and time horizon when deciding what works best for them and their financial goals.

-With that in mind, here are eight of the best stocks to buy now.
+With that in mind, here are seven of the best stocks to buy now.

 Best stocks to buy

 The names on our list of the best stocks to buy vary by size and industry and are not meant to make up a diversified portfolio.
-But all, for one reason or another, are well positioned to benefit in an uncertain market environment.
+But all, for one reason or another, are well positioned to benefit over the next 12 months.

 Company | Ticker symbol |